We have just three years to turn the tide on climate change and safeguard the future of our planet, according to a group of scientists.

 Greenhouse-gas emissions are already decoupling from production and consumption; in the past three years, global emissions of carbon dioxide from the burning of fossil fuels have levelled after rising for decades, as HuffPost UK reported, 2016 was the first time that renewable energy overtook fossil fuels.

-Accounting for more than half of the world’s electrical capacity, according to report from the International Energy Agency, renewables are also being adopted faster than ever before.
+Accounting for more than half of the world’s electrical capacity, according to a report from the International Energy Agency, renewables are also being adopted faster than ever before.

 And the International Energy Agency (IEA) has predicted that renewable sources could deliver 26–27% of the world’s electricity needs by the three-year deadline if action is taken.